multunus/motion-gyro-image-controller/README.md

 gem install motion-gyro-image-controller
 ```

+## Sample App

+A sample app is included for reference.
+To get it up and running, simply clone the repository and run ```rake``` or ```rake device``` depending on whether you want to preview it in the simulator or device.

 ## Usage

-A sample app is included for reference.
 But here is how you can go about using this library:

 1. Initialize the image controller as follows:
     ```ruby